vlasovskikh/funcparserlib/doc/Tutorial.md

 In this tutorial, we will write _an expression calculator_ that uses syntax similar to Python or Haskell expressions.
 Writing a calculator is a common example in articles related to parsers and parsing techniques, so it is a good starting point in learning `funcparserlib`.

 If you are interested in more real-world examples, see the sources of [a GraphViz DOT parser][dot-parser] or [a JSON parser][json-parser] available in `./examples` directory of `funcparserlib`.
+If you need just a short intro instead of the full tutorial, see the [Nested Brackets Mini-HOWTO][nested].

 We will show how to write a parser and an evaluator of expressions using `funcparserlib`.
 The library comes with its own lexer module, but in this